-In addition, the accept/display statements provide standard COBOL functions and nonstandard extensions that are designed for ease of use on video display terminals.
+In addition, the ACCEPT/DISPLAY statements provide standard COBOL functions and non-standard extensions that are designed for ease of use on VDTs.

 COBOL object code modules can be executed directly with SCI Execute COBOL commands, or they can be link-edited and installed on DNOS program files for execution as tasks.